 When the Patching Utility encounters an error condition during a module repair session, it displays one of the following error messages:

-ERROR nnn USER PC mmmm
+ERROR nnn

-An ISIS-II system call returned a non-zero error status, given as nnn.
-See the ISIS-II USER'S GUIDE for an explanation of numbered error messages.
+A system call returned a non-zero error status, given as nnn.
+See the ISIS-II USER'S GUIDE for an explanation of numbered error messages in this form.